 How Night Splints Address the Problem

 Night splints hold your foot in a neutral or slightly dorsiflexed position (toes pointed upward), keeping the plantar fascia gently stretched throughout the night.
 The idea is that when you step out of bed, the fascia is already elongated, so there's less sudden strain on the tissue.
-Studies show that roughly 80% of patients who use night splints consistently report improvement in morning symptoms.
+In a randomized crossover trial published in Foot & Ankle International, most patients with stubborn, months-old plantar fasciitis improved after a month of consistent nightly wear — and the improvement held after the splints came off.

 The Limitations